Dr. Francisco Ramírez

 In 2011, I moved to Seville (Spain) to work at the “Estación Biológica de Doñana-Consejo Superior de Investigaciones Científicas” –EBD-CSIC– as a postdoctoral researcher.
 Since then, I have dealt with multidisciplinary ecological studies aimed at investigating the response of wildlife to global-change related environmental stressors.
 In particular, I have used multidisciplinary approaches based on animal tracking, remote sensing and GIS procedures, species distribution modelling or stable isotopes to investigate the interactions between different environmental stressors affecting marine communities, their ecological or demographic responses and their ability to buffer environmentally-driven impacts in oceanic trophic pathways.

 I came back to the UB in 2017 as a postdoctoral researcher within the Program “Juan de la Cierva-Incorporación”.
 I incorporated to “Departament de Biologia Evolutiva, Ecologia i Ciències Ambientals”, "Facultat de Biologia".
-In 2020, I have moved to the Institut de Ciències del Mar (ICM-CSIC) where I am farther developing my research activity within the EU project "TRIATLAS: South and Tropical Atlantic climate-based marine ecosystem prediction for sustainable management", and then through a Severo Ochoa Contract (Severo Ochoa Centre of Excellence, CEX2019-000928-S) and a Ramón y Cajal contract (RYC2020-030078-I).
+In 2020, I moved to the Institut de Ciències del Mar (ICM-CSIC) where I am farther developing my research activity within the EU project "TRIATLAS: South and Tropical Atlantic climate-based marine ecosystem prediction for sustainable management", and then through a Severo Ochoa Contract (Severo Ochoa Centre of Excellence, CEX2019-000928-S) and a Ramón y Cajal contract (RYC2020-030078-I).